Crews broke through the attic and uncovered a wardrobe, nearly a century old and signed by decades of seminary students.

 Four men's shoes were found, leather and dirty, the oldest dating to 1830.
 They had been cut, as if during a ceremony, then boarded within the walls of a historic dormitory at the Lutheran Theological Seminary in Gettysburg.

-Crews made the discoveries while working to convert the 180-year-old building
+Crews made the discoveries while working to convert the 180-year-old building into an interpretive museum.

 "This is actually very significant because this type of shoe concealment is not well documented," said Karin Bohleke, director of the Fashion Archives and Museum at Shippensburg University.